 The Diploma in Sales and Marketing Management program provides a solid foundation in sales and marketing skills, using group presentations, role-plays and debates.
 Our faculty stresses the ability to work effectively in a team-based environment by including group assignments and class discussions.
 Students are encouraged to share ideas and work together.

-This program is offered in-class, delivered from our Vancouver campus.
+This program is delivered in-class from our Vancouver campus.

 Strategic Management seeks to understand the challenges and the environment in which the business operates, the direction the management intends to head, the strategic plans for getting the enterprise moving in the intended direction and the tasks of implementing the chosen strategy successfully.
 This course is intended to provide students with a range of frameworks, concepts, and tools that can assist them in their efforts to analyze complex business situations, reach conclusions, develop and evaluate alternatives, and recommend specific courses of action to respond to such situations.